jkirsteins/flask-currency-converter/README.md

 - the address `/ui/convert` will allow a user to convert between two currencies
 - the address `/ui/country_lookup` will allow a user to lookup countries based on a currency
+- the address `/ui/currency_lookup` will allow a user to lookup currencies for a given country

 ### API